-As we age, our vision can be greatly affected.
+As you age, your vision can be greatly affected.
 In middle age, you may start needing glasses to read a menu in a dimly lit restaurant, or you may need them to see better at night when driving.
-But vision loss can also be prevalent as you advance in age due to a number of circumstances, glaucoma and cataracts being among them.
-Regular eye exams are the best way to stay on top of vision issues and be able to address any serious issues before they get worse.
-For more information on how to best help seniors with vision impairment and other senior living health and wellness services, contact the team at Westminster Place at 903.329.6520.
+But other causes of vision loss in seniors, like glaucoma and cataracts, are more serious and can affect how you see all the time.
+Regular eye exams are the best way to stay on top of vision issues and be able to address anything serious before it gets worse.

 A condition known as macular degeneration is one of the greatest causes of vision loss in seniors.
 It affects your center field of vision.
 Glaucoma, cataracts, and vision issues related to diabetes are also large contributors to senior vision loss.
 Even certain medications come with the side effect of vision impairment.
 In fact, by the age of 65, approximately one-third of seniors experience some kind of vision loss.

-- Cause: age-related macular degeneration.
-Effect: the loss of central vision.
+- Age-related macular degeneration leads to the loss of central vision.

-- Cause: glaucoma.
-Effect: optic nerve damage and visual field loss.
+- Glaucoma impacts optic nerve damage and visual field loss.

-- Tearing – sensitivity to light and change in temperatures can cause watery, irritated eyes.
+- Tearing – Sensitivity to light and changes in temperatures can cause watery, irritated eyes.

 Residents in a senior living community like Westminster Place benefit from having access to on-site medical professionals and an array of additional health and wellness services at their disposal.
 These services allow seniors to ensure their health and wellness are a priority every day, not just when they are seriously ill.